-If you’re going to explore all that Los Angeles has to offer, why deny your little, or big, four-legged buddy the chance to do the same.
-With year-round good weather, dozens of dog parks and a wide range of neighborhoods, hills and beaches to walk, hike and explore, LA provides ample opportunity for pet lovers to give their friends a chance to make their own pawmarks on the area.
+If you’re going to explore all that Los Angeles has to offer, why deny your four-legged buddy the chance to do the same.
+With dozens of dog parks and a wide range of neighborhoods, hills and beaches to walk, hike and explore, LA provides ample opportunity for pet lovers to give their furry friends a chance to make their own pawmarks on the area.
 Here are 10 things to try:

-If you think bringing your four-legged buddy to Los Angeles will severely limit your range of accommodations, think again, as the list of local pet-friendly hotels with amenities such as treats, doggy beds and pet-sitting services is growing every day.
+If you think bringing your four-legged buddy to Los Angeles will severely limit your range of accommodations, think again, as the list of local pet-friendly hotels with amenities such as treats, doggy beds and/or pet-sitting services is growing every day.
 If you want to stay by the water, Santa Monica’s Fairmont Miramar, Sheraton Delfina and Le Merigot, and Marina del Rey’s Ritz-Carlton are among hotels that will welcome the wagging.
 Got a hankering for Downtown?
 The Standard Downtown LA and the Westin Bonaventure Hotel and Suites will be posh enough for the pup.
 Taking in the sights and sounds of the San Fernando Valley?
 The Sheraton Universal and the Warner Center Marriott Hotel will take care of you and yours – fur sure.
-Finally, if your pal wants luxury, Westside style, you’ll be relieved to know that the Beverly Hills Hotel and Bungalows provide engraved treats, lush doggie beds and spa services for pets.
+Finally, if your pal wants luxury, Westside style, you’ll be relieved to know that the Beverly Hills Hotel and Bungalows provides engraved treats, lush doggie beds and even pink tennis balls.
 Either way, make sure to call ahead for details and restrictions because pet policies at LA hotels can change at any time.
-Ask if fees are per night or per stay, whether they allow both cats and dogs and whether your pet can be left unattended in the room.
+Ask if fees are per night or per stay, whether they allow both cats and dogs, and whether your pet can be left unattended in the room.

-Just like us humans, dogs need a chance to bark, chase and sniff-sniff-sniff to get their bearings if they’re far from home, and few places provide a better opportunity than local dog parks:
+Just like us humans, dogs need a chance to bark, exercise and sniff-sniff-sniff to get their bearings if they’re far from home, and few places provide a better opportunity than local dog parks:

 - For less altitude and more space in the Valley, Sepulveda Basin Off-Leash Dog Park has five acres of run-free space for large dogs and about a half-acre for smaller ones, as well as lots of pooper-scoopers for easy cleanup.